Jimmy Five: Reception and legacy

-Just like Monica, Jimmy Five is considered one of the great icons of Brazilian comics, and sometimes is even more popular than Monica.
 In December 2010 a special issue called "Cebolinha 50 Anos", of which celebrated the 50 years of the character was published.
-In 2019, the footballer Everton Soares started to adhere to the nickname "Cebolinha" in honor of the character, Everton admitted to being a fan of Monica's Gang and was later presented with a art made by Mauricio de Sousa.
-In 2018 a Graphic Novel focused only on Jimmy Five entitled "Cebolinha: Recuperação" was published, having been made by the artist Gustavo Borges.
-The comics are very popular in Brazil and Portugal, the U.S. is the country closing the podium.
+In 2019, the footballer Everton Soares started to adhere to the nickname "Cebolinha" in honor of the character, Everton admitted to being a fan of Monica's Gang and was later presented with art made by Mauricio de Sousa.
+In 2018 a graphic novel focused only on Jimmy Five entitled "Cebolinha: Recuperação" was published, having been made by the artist Gustavo Borges.

-A Jimmy Five vinyl doll appears in the 2007 Australian horror film Black Water, the appearance of this doll in the film was unknown to many of the fans until 2020.
+A Jimmy Five vinyl doll appears in the 2007 Australian horror film Black Water.